ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 All system functions return both a text buffer answer and an error code.
 For error codes see the section on error handling.

+## When functions can be run

+There are three time frames that functions can be invoked: compile-time, startup-time (boot time), and user script execution.
+Compile-time function calls can be made from table: declarations, providing the function has already been defined.
+If you define a function called ^CSBOOT(), that gets executed as the system starts up and it can then invoke anything else.
+And otherwise scripts executed per user volley can invoke any function.

 ## Argument Passing

 There are actually two styles of passing arguments.
 Arguments are stored in a global argument array,